matloff/imagefraud/ELA/README.md

 The error level of an image is found from the amount of the loss in information when it is saved in the JPEG format (compressed).
 When measuring the error in the difference between the original image and the compressed image, each block should have approximately the same amount if the image is completely unmodified.

+# Sources

+N. B. A. Warif, M. Y. I. Idris, A. W. A. Wahab and R. Salleh, "An evaluation of Error Level Analysis in image forensics," 2015 5th IEEE International Conference on System Engineering and Technology (ICSET), Shah Alam, 2015, pp. 23-28.